MDIL-SNU/SevenNet/README.md

 make -j4
 ```

-If the error `MKL_INCLUDE_DIR NOT-FOUND` occurs, please check the environment variable or follow the subsequent steps.
+If the error `MKL_INCLUDE_DIR NOT-FOUND` occurs, please check the environment variable or read the `Possible solutions` below.
-If compilation is done without any errors, please skip the steps 2 and 3.
+If compilation is done without any errors, please skip this.

 <details>
   <summary>Possible solutions</summary>